Appendix D — Cheatsheets

 source <dir> /bin/activate |

-As you work more with HTTP traffic, you’ll learn some of the common codes.
-Here’s a cheatsheet for some of the most frequent you’ll see.
+As you work with HTTP traffic, you’ll learn some of the common codes.
+Here’s are some of those used most frequently.

 Everyone’s favorite, a successful response. |